cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 * * Gain 2 Shields (Fast: 3 Shields, Slow: 1 Shield), plus one extra damage for every token on Drunk & Disorderly
 * * Add a token to Drunk & Disorderly
 * At the end of the day, remove all tokens from Drunk & Disorderly
-* Mark 3 Corruption Points on Drunk & Disorderly to flip it to Assault & Battery
+* Mark 3 Corruption Points on Drunk & Disorderly to gain Assault & Battery

 #### Assault & Battery
 _Your fighting style has been described as "brutal" and "surprising"_